rtrlib/rpki-read/Setup.md

 ## Backend

-The PROVR backend consists of 3 components:
+The RPKI READ backend consists of 3 components:

 1. the [parser](src/bgpmonUpdateParser.py), to extract prefix origins from a XML BGP update stream
 2. the [validator](src/validator.py), to validate prefix origins against an RPKI cache